FerdinandZhong/vllm-playground/cli_demo/README.md

 This will:
 1. ✅ Start vLLM server with base model
 2. ✅ Test chat serving with curl
-3. ✅ Compress model with LLMCompressor
-4. ✅ Load compressed model into vLLM
 5. ✅ Benchmark performance with GuideLLM

 ### Quick Demo (Faster)